canonical/microcloud/doc/explanation/microcloud.md

 LXD provides control plane HA by allowing each cluster member to manage the cluster.
 If one member goes down, another can serve requests in its place.
 For data plane HA, LXD also provides automatic {ref}`cluster healing <lxd:cluster-healing>`.
 For more information, refer to the LXD documentation on {ref}`lxd:clusters-high-availability`.

 Using distributed storage with MicroCeph means that data is replicated across the cluster, so even if one member goes offline, its data remains available on others.
 Ceph's {doc}`Controlled Replication Under Scalable Hashing (CRUSH) algorithm <ceph:rados/operations/crush-map>` automatically redistributes data when parts of the system fail, maintaining availability.
-Also see: the {ref}`MicroCloud storage requirements for high availability <reference-requirements-storage-ha>` and the {doc}`MicroCeph documentation on its failure domain management <microceph:explanation/cluster-scaling>`.
+For more information, refer to the {ref}`MicroCloud storage requirements for high availability <reference-requirements-storage-ha>` and the {doc}`MicroCeph documentation on its failure domain management <microceph:explanation/cluster-scaling>`.

 MicroOVN brings a distributed overlay network, meaning that switching and routing functions are not centralized on any single cluster member.
 Each member hosts its own virtual switch, avoiding a single point of failure for internal, intra-cluster traffic: every member can continue forwarding packets even if others are offline.
 External connectivity relies on a virtual router that is active on one member at a time; if that member fails, another takes over to keep uplink connectivity available.
-For more information, see: {ref}`exp-networking-ovn`.
+For more information, refer to {ref}`exp-networking-ovn`.

 (exp-microcloud-access-control)=
 ## Fine-grained access control and multi-tenancy